 Why not have your students make a cute Valentine’s Bag to collect valentines from their classmates this year?
 They are easy to make and so cute to look at!

-Sometimes it can be more difficult to think about what we love about ourselves.
-Promoting self-care and respect for oneself is one of the best lessons a teacher can give a child.
+Sometimes it can be more difficult to think about what we love about ourselves, but this social and emotional learning idea is a good way to bring the “love” concept of Valentine’s Day into the classroom in a kid-appropriate way.

 Ask your students to write what they love about themselves and their abilities and create these beautifully positive Love-Heart chains to display in the classroom!

 Reading a sweet story is the perfect afternoon activity for your students on Valentine’s Day.
-There are so many lovely books out there that discuss feelings, appreciation, and love!
-I’ve chosen just a few favorites to share with you:
+Here are a few favorites from our teacher team